-Gavaskar slams selectors for reappointing Kohli without due process despite below par World Cup
+Gavaskar slams selectors for reappointing Kohli as captain without due process despite below-par CWC

-Former India captain Sunil Gavaskar slammed the Board of Control for Cricket in India’s selection committee, led by MSK Prasad for bypassing procedure when it came to the reappointment of Virat Kohli as captain of the side, the 70-year-old wrote in his column in Mid-day on Monday.
+Former India captain Sunil Gavaskar slammed the Board of Control for Cricket in India’s selection committee, led by MSK Prasad, for bypassing procedure when it came to the reappointment of Virat Kohli as captain of the side.

+Tthe 70-year-old wrote in his column in Mid-day on Monday, questioning Kohli’s position not being even discussed by the selection committee.

 Last week, India’s squads for the Test, One-day International and Twenty20 series was announced and Kohli was named as the captain in all three formats amid speculation that he might be rested for the limited-overs series.